Generic name: alpelisib [ al-PEL-i-sib ]

 Alpelisib and fulvestrant are usually given until your body no longer responds to the treatment, or until you have a serious side effect.
 Your doctor will determine how long to treat you.

 Store alpelisib at room temperature away from moisture and heat.
-Keep each tablet in the blister pack until you are ready to take one.

 What happens if I miss a dose?